 This is a major one: “Took Our Idea from Someone Else.”
 We will have an in-depth conversation if you come to propose a next-generation social networking site and have previously worked at Facebook.
 Maybe you didn’t steal it, but your previous company could have a claim to the intellectual property you created while working there.

-In reviewing company plans and advising, I’ve come across the final one many times.
+In analyzing company plans and advising, I’ve come across the final one many times.
 It raises warning flags when entrepreneurs are currently working in the same business.

 In addition, I loved Mendelson’s last two options.
 Perhaps the VCs are simply asking you this as a trite opener so they can answer e-mails on their Blackberry while you wax poetically; alternatively “perhaps it is just a trite icebreaker and the VCs are just asking you this so they can answer e-mails on their Blackberry while you wax poetically.”